 What are the benefits of weightlifting belts?

-Advantages of using a weightlifting belt
+Advantages of using a belt

-2. A weightlifting belt provides stability to the spine
+2. It provides stability to the spine

 The increased pressure helps the spine to maintain stability and strength even while carrying out hard exercises involving the lifting of heavyweights.